The Canada Pension Plan (CPP) or Quebec Pension Plan, as it is referred to in Quebec, is a mainstay of retirement income for Canadian seniors.

 Form ISP1200 is required for the death benefit if submitting a paper application.

-CPP disability benefit applications can take up to 4 months to process, however, it is expedited to as little as 5 business days when an applicant is suffering from a terminal illness.
+CPP disability benefit applications can take up to 4 months to process; however, it is expedited to as little as five business days when an applicant suffers from a terminal illness.

 Applications for the CPP death benefit take 6-12 weeks.